whchien/funda-scraper/README.md

 You can find houses either for sale or for rent, and the historical data from the past few year are also attainable.

 Please note:
-1. Scraping this website is only allowed for personal use (as per Funda's Terms and Conditions).
+1. Scraping this website is ONLY allowed for personal use (as per Funda's Terms and Conditions).
 2. Any commercial use of this Python package is prohibited.
 The author holds no liability for any misuse of the package.